Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Glenridding Valley & Ullswater

 Ice from Red Tarn at Helvellyn flowed northeast into Glenridding Valley.
 Joining up with another larger glacier, a **glacial trough** was created in present-day Ullswater.
-Exacerbated by compressing flow, where the ice mass moves slower, a long, thin, deep ribbon lake formed (as the flow made ice more likely to erode vertically).
+Likely exacerbated by compressing flow, where the ice mass moves slower, a long, thin, deep ribbon lake formed (as the flow made ice more likely to erode vertically).

 This glacier would have continued flowing downstream towards modern-day Penrith, which is in a flat plains area, possibly resulting in the old Ullswater glacier becoming a Piedmont glacier when entering this more expansive, larger valley.